-Amanda is a world class traveler from the Berkshires.
+Amanda Benoit is a world class traveler from the Berkshires.
 She enjoys traveling across the country with friends and family.
-She has been to Martha’s Vineyard, California, Florida, Louisiana, Tennessee, NYC, Virginia and Pennsylvania.
-She recently went to Louisville, Kentucky, where she was on the panel of presenters for the Supportive Decision Making/Alternate to Guardianship workshop at the 2015 national conference of the American Association on Intellectual and Developmental Disabilities (see photo of Amanda and her fellow presenters on our Pilot Project News & Events page).
+She has been to Martha’s Vineyard, California, Florida, Louisiana, Tennessee, New York City, Virginia, and Pennsylvania.

 Amanda attends many community events including the Buddy Walk for Down Syndrome Awareness, Third Thursday, and numerous cultural events.
 She plays Special Olympics basketball and volunteers at fundraisers for Special Olympics throughout the year.
 A diehard New England Patriots and WWE fan, she also loves listening to country music, watching movies and attending local basketball games.

-Amanda is proud to be a part of the SDM Pilot Project because she knows how important it is in her life.
+Amanda is proud to be a part of the Supported Decision-Making Pilot Project because she knows how important it is in her life.
 Amanda has Down syndrome and at times needs support and clarity in understanding issues before making decisions.
-For her SDM Team, Amanda has chosen her caregiver, Sandy Robinson, her mother, Dollie Biagini, her respite worker, Dianne Moody, and her long-time friend, Maggy Walto.
+For her supported decision-making team, Amanda has chosen her caregiver, Sandy Robinson, her mother, Dollie Biagini, her respite worker, Dianne Moody, and her long-time friend, Maggy Walto.

 Six years ago Amanda used her own model of supportive decision-making when she was in an emergency situation and needed a place to live.
 She told the caseworker at the Department of Disability Services to connect her with her friend Maggy.
 That connection led her to Nonotuck, and soon thereafter she moved into Sandy’s home.
 Amanda and Sandy’s relationship, which started on Thanksgiving Eve in 2009, continues to demonstrate the true spirit of Thanksgiving.